-The Chief Inspector of Turns shall ensure that Inspectors of Turns fulfil their duties during the event and shall observe the starts, turns and finishes to assist the Inspectors of Turns.
+The Chief Inspector of Turns shall ensure that Inspectors of Turns fulfil their duties during the Event and shall observe the starts, turns and finishes to assist the Inspectors of Turns.

-The Chief Inspector of Turns shall report any breach of these Competition Rules to the Referee on a disqualification (DSQ) form that details the event, lane number, and the alleged infraction.
+The Chief Inspector of Turns shall report to the Referee any violation observed within their jurisdiction.